 While you may be familiar with classic scams like phishing, dusting attacks operate differently, often flying under the radar due to their subtlety.
-This tactic involves sending tiny amounts of cryptocurrency, known as "crypto dust," to multiple wallet addresses.
-This dust can be a gateway for scammers to track and potentially exploit users' wallets.
+This tactic involves sending tiny amounts of cryptocurrency, known as "crypto dust," to your wallet address.
+This dust is often a gateway for scammers to track and potentially exploit your wallet.

 Anyone involved in cryptocurrency needs to understand dusting attacks, their mechanics, and risks, to protect their assets and personal information.